Sutto/api_smith/README.md

 By building on top of HTTParty and Hashie, API Smith provides tools tailor-made for making API clients for structured data - That is, responses with a well defined design.
-These tools are made possible by two parts - {APISmith::Smash}, a smarter dash / hash-like object which lets you have simple declarative data structures and {APISmith::Client}, a layer on top of HTTParty that makes dealing with APIs even simpler and more consistent.
+These tools are made possible by two parts - APISmith::Smash, a smarter dash / hash-like object which lets you have simple declarative data structures and APISmith::Client, a layer on top of HTTParty that makes dealing with APIs even simpler and more consistent.

-## {APISmith::Smash} - A Smarter Hash
+## APISmith::Smash - A Smarter Hash

 API Smith's Smash class is a 'smarter' (or, alternatively, structured) hash.
-Built on top of `Hashie::Dash`, `{APISmith::Smash}` adds several features that make it useful for making objects that represent an external api response.
-On top of [the base Hashie::Dash feature set](https://github.com/intridea/hashie/blob/master/lib/hashie/dash.rb), {APISmith::Smash} adds:
+Built on top of `Hashie::Dash`, `APISmith::Smash` adds several features that make it useful for making objects that represent an external api response.
+On top of [the base Hashie::Dash feature set](https://github.com/intridea/hashie/blob/master/lib/hashie/dash.rb), APISmith::Smash adds:

 ### Configuration of alternative names for fields